Apple Sour Cream Coffee Cake Recipe

 I LOVE baking coffee cake for four reasons, especially with this easy apple sour cream coffee cake recipe.
 One, it's easy to make.

 Two, it's a great way to use up leftover fruit.
-And since we're living off the grid without garbage pickup, we do our best to minimize our household waste.
+And since we live off the grid without garbage pickup, we do our best to minimize household waste.

 Three, it's a cheap dessert to feed a crowd.
 When we were doing our pantry and freezer challenge a few years ago, I used this apple sour cream coffee cake recipe more than once.